 - Sleep disturbances

-Any type of negative emotion you’re dealing with as a result of the incident that injured you can be considered emotional or mental pain and suffering.
-This also includes any mental or emotional harms you’re likely to suffer in the future because of your injuries.
+Any negative emotion you’re dealing with due to the incident that injured you can be considered emotional or mental pain and suffering.
+This also includes any mental or emotional harm you’re likely to suffer in the future because of your injuries.

 - The official police report of your accident